trzsz/trzsz-ssh/README.en.md

 trzsz-ssh ( tssh ) is an ssh client designed as a drop-in replacement for the openssh client.
 It aims to provide complete compatibility with openssh, mirroring all its features, while also offering additional useful features not found in the openssh client.

+trzsz-ssh ( tssh ) with [tsshd](https://github.com/trzsz/tsshd) also supports intermittent connectivity, allows roaming, and can be used on high-latency links such as cellular data connections, unstable Wi-Fi, etc.

-## Why to do
+### Why to do

-- Can't remember all server aliases, `tssh` login prompt supports searching and selecting servers to log in.
+- `tssh` login prompt supports searching and selecting the servers to log in to, if you can't remember them.

-- `tssh` has built-in support for [trzsz](https://trzsz.github.io/) ( trz / tsz ), no need to open a new session to transfer files.
+- `tssh` has built-in support for [trzsz](https://trzsz.github.io/) ( trz / tsz ), no longer need to open a new session to transfer files.

 - `tssh` supports multiple selection and batch login, and supports executing the preset remote command.

 - `tssh` supports remember password, supports automated interaction, improving your login efficiency.

-- Use `tssh` instead of `trzsz ssh` on Windows, which solves the issue of slow upload speed of `trz`.
+- `tssh` instead of `trzsz ssh` on Windows, solves the issue of slow upload speed of `trz` on Windows.

+- `tssh` with [tsshd](https://github.com/trzsz/tsshd) are similar to mosh, solved some of mosh's issues, such as SSH forwarding and ProxyJump.

-## Installation
+### Installation

 **_Here is how to install `trzsz-ssh (tssh)` on the client side (choose one):_**

-- Install with [scoop](https://scoop.sh/) / [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/) / [choco](https://community.chocolatey.org/) on Windows
+- Install with scoop / winget / choco on Windows

   <details><summary><code>scoop install tssh</code> / <code>winget install tssh</code> / <code>choco install tssh</code></summary>